nus-cs2113-AY2021S2/ip/README.md

-# Duke project template
+# duke.Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.

-## Duke chatbot inspired by Ali G. West side.
+## duke.Duke chatbot inspired by Ali G. West side.
 Any wacky typos are intentional.

 What's this?
 This be some kind of fancy tekmology I can use on me compooter.
 Wicked!
 Wait till I show this to me Julie and Rainbow Jeremy.